JamyGolden/PlusSlider/README.markdown

 * A set slider width and height effect can be achieved by giving each slide the same width and height.
 If they vary, the slider will accomodate the different slide width and height.
 Since each slide is given a `.child` class, a set width and height on that class would force a static sized PlusSlider.
 * When using the "fader" effect ( sliderType:'fader' ), setting the width/height via javascript options will do some resizing/clipping of images and content (which can be helpful if you have variably-sized content from a CMS, for example).
 * When using the "slider" effect, the slider width/height will adjust depending on the width/height of the slide.
-A static width/height can be achieved by setting the width/height CSS properties of `.child`
+A static width/height can be achieved by setting the width/height CSS properties of `.child`.
 * When using the "fader" effect ( sliderType:'fader' ) with non-image content, you will want some kind of background (either a non-transparent background-image or a solid background-color) otherwise the effect will not be smooth.

 ## Changelog